CourtneyAJackson/Budget-Bubble/README.md

-# Budget-Buddy
+# Budget-Bubble

 # Project Overview

 ## Project Name
-Budget Buddy
+Budget Bubble

 ## Project Description

-Budget Buddy is an Airtable based React app designed to help users track their expenses.
+Budget Bubble is an Airtable based React app designed to help users track their expenses.
 A user is able to choose from different expense categories and create a new category if desired thus rendering an easy to read expense log.

 ## Wireframes